(Disclosure: Some of the links below may be affiliate links)

 - Threshold rebalancing: You rebalance when your portfolio is too imbalanced.

-Most people rebalance their portfolio either monthly or yearly.
-I think that monthly does not make much sense because the stock market is very volatile.
-I would think that quarterly and yearly are the two rebalancing schedule that makes the most sense.
+Most people rebalance their portfolios either monthly or yearly.
+Monthly rebalancing does not make much sense because the stock market is very volatile.
+Quarterly and yearly are the two rebalancing schedule that makes the most sense.
+We have to keep in mind that rebalancing is not free.
+You will need to pay for both operations.

 But in practice, you could rebalance at any time.
 There are some funds where they are rebalancing their assets daily.